Houston's working poor were barely getting by — then came Harvey

 "I've been struggling.
 If I could get some help I would be OK," she said, sitting outside the George R. Brown Convention Center in downtown Houston with bags of her belongings.

-Martin said she's frustrated at the slow bureaucratic crawl of getting financial assistance from the Federal Emergency Management Agency.
+Martin said she's frustrated at the slow bureaucratic crawl of getting financial assistance from FEMA.

 "I feel like we're not getting any assistance.
 I'm still perplexed," she said.
 "I'm just going out and making it work on my own."